MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Implementation Details

 We performed all experiments of~\oursname~on 8 NVIDIA 4090 GPUs with 48GB of memory each.
 For GroundingDINO, the box threshold and text threshold for post-processing grounded object detection are both set to 0.25.
 For SAM 2, the mask dictionary model uses an IOU threshold of 0.8 for updating masks.
 In motion blur part we use decay factor $\gamma=0.65$ and temporal window $N=7$.
 For action focusing we use darken factor $\beta=0.9$.
+To address potential detection loss due to frequent object entry and exit (e.g., FAVOR-Bench~\cite{tu2025favor}), we perform re-detection using $\mathcal{M}_{detect}$ at fixed intervals $\Delta t$, ensuring comprehensive object capture.
+The weighted mean (temporal kernel) in Sec~\ref{sec:motion_blur} is implemented as follows:

+For the fine-tuning experiments, we utilized 32 A100 GPUs with 80GB of memory each.
+The SFT process was conducted on the Qwen2.5-VL-7B-Instruct model, employing a global batch size of 128.
+During SFT, the vision tower, LLM, and merger components were all trainable.
+During DPO training, we exclusively trained the LLM part.